rikkimax/DOOGLE/README.md

 * Full manipulation of a GUI using a socket connection (optional).
 * Font rasterizer wrapper.
 * Storage manager including packaging support.
+* Possibly create a glut compatible interface for easing porting.

 Aims:
 * Be able to make majority of applications with it.